Huawei Watch GT2 hands-on review: The software holds it back

 - Notifications aren't always helpful

-The software has greatly improved too, but sadly it’s not as much a winner as the design of the watch, and it still lags behind other smartwatch platforms.
+The software has improved too, but sadly it’s not a match for the design of the watch, and it still lags behind other smartwatch platforms.
 I’ve been wearing the Huawei Watch GT2 for some time, and here’s what it’s like.

-Despite the size of the screen, the body is slim at 12mm, lightweight, and fits comfortably.
-It looks great too, avoiding a high-tech look and easily passing for a traditional watch, but only if you don’t look too closely.
-The problem here is with the watch face, which doesn’t always display the time, and defaults to a black screen after a set amount period.
+The body is slim at 12mm, lightweight, and fits comfortably.
+It looks great, avoiding a high-tech look and easily passing for a traditional watch if you don’t look too closely.
+The problem is with the watch face, which doesn’t always display the time, and defaults to a black screen after a set amount period.
 While this will conserve battery life, it’s annoying when you just want to glance at the time, and spoils the otherwise decidedly classic style.

 Let down by software